East Wichel Community Primary School and Nursery

 - Absence without notifying the school is marked as unauthorised absence

-- Parents will be notified in writing that their request for a leave of absence has not been authorised
+- Parents will be notified in writing regarding any request for leave of absence.

 - It is the parent’s responsibility, that when your child is well enough to attend school, they are present.
 For example a parent being unwell, traffic congestion or a broken down car is not acceptable